marcelnordmann/dataanalysis_bank_statement/readme.md

 1. The file "bank_statement.csv" is an example bank statement file.
 2. The file "processed.ipynb" creates a processed bank statement by assigning categories, maingroups and subgroups to every transaction via pre defined search terms.
 Also the user can add cash payments.
 3. The file "bank_statement_processed.csv" is created by executing the code in the file "processing.ipynb".
 It contains the bank statement info but in a processed way, ready to be plotted.
-4. The file "plotting.ipynb" creates two sunburst charts and one bar chart to visualize the data based on the bank_statement_processed.csv file.
+4. The file "plotting.ipynb" creates one sunburst chart and one bar chart to visualize the data based on the bank_statement_processed.csv file.
 5. The directory "results" contains two files.
 First is an xlsx version of the bank_statement_processed.csv file created via "processing.ipynb".
 The second is a pdf file containing the three charts created via "plotting.ipynb".